The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Discussion: a new look at Galactic globular clusters

-To summarise, we have demonstrated that the assumption of ``dynamical coherence'' for the interpretation of globular clusters in kinematic spaces such as $E-L_z$ is not supported by physical arguments (unless a very specific merger history for our Galaxy is assumed), and indeed we do not find in the observational data any confirmation that merger histories based on this assumption identify clusters with specific age-metallicity relations, and hence star formation histories of their progenitor systems.
+To summarise, we have demonstrated that the assumption of ``dynamical coherence'' for the interpretation of globular clusters in kinematic spaces is not supported by physical arguments (unless a very specific merger history for our Galaxy is assumed), and indeed we do not find in the observational data any confirmation that merger histories based on this assumption identify clusters with specific age-metallicity relations, and hence star formation histories of their progenitor systems.
+There is room for a new interpretation of AMR and/or chemical abundance spaces.
+Dynamical coherence should not be the "a priori" assumption to analyse globular cluster data, as done essentially by all studies published in the literature so far \citep[see, for example,][]{forbes20, callingham2022chemo} with the exception of \citet{kruijssen2019formation, horta20}.
+Even if uncertainties on ages are still significant, and even if possible overlaps among different evolutionary sequences can be challenging\footnote{See for example the overlap between the in-situ and accreted branches in the AMRs or abundance planes at low metallicities.}, it is by finding features in the age-metallicity relations or in abundance-spaces -- which are conserved quantities through time -- that we can hope to solve the question of the accretion history of the Galaxy.